pawan00207/QUICK-BITE/README.md

 Node.js & npm (for front-end development)

-html , css or Node.js/Express (for back-end development)
+HTML, CSS, or Node.js/Express (for back-end development)

 Database (MySQL, PostgreSQL, or Firebase)